gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \index{p-value!criticism}

 \indent The focus on p-values has been criticized for a suite of reasons [@Wasserstein2016].
 There are situations when p-values do not address the question of interest or the fact that a small p-value was obtained is so un-surprising that one wonders why it was even reported.
-For example, in Smith [@Smith2014] the researcher considered bee sting pain ratings across 27 different body locations^[The data are provided and briefly discussed in the Practice Problems for Chapter \@ref(chapter3)].
+For example, in Smith [@Smith2014] the researcher considered bee sting pain ratings across 27 different body locations^[The data are provided and briefly discussed in the Practice Problems for Chapter \@ref(chapter3).].
 I don't think anyone would be surprised to learn that there was strong evidence against the null hypothesis of no difference in the true mean pain ratings across different body locations.
 What is really of interest are the differences in the means -- especially which locations are most painful and how much more painful those locations were than others, on average.

 \indent As a field, Statistics is trying to encourage a move away from the focus on p-values and the use of the term "significant", even when modified by "statistically".
 There are a variety of reasons for this change.
 Science (especially in research going into academic journals and in some introductory statistics books) has taken to using p-value < 0.05 and rejected null hypotheses as the only way to "certify" that a result is interesting.
 It has (and unfortunately still is) hard to publish a paper with a primary result with a p-value that is higher than 0.05, even if the p-value is close to that "magical" threshold.
 One thing that is lost when using that strict cut-off for decisions is that any p-value that is not exactly 1 suggests that there is at least some evidence against the null hypothesis in the data and that evidence is then on a continuum from none to very strong.
-And that p-values are both of function of the size of the difference and the sample size.
+And that p-values are both a function of the size of the difference and the sample size.
 It is easy to get small p-values for small size differences with large data sets.
 A small p-value can be associated with an unimportant (not practically meaningful) size difference.
 And large p-values, especially in smaller sample situations, could be associated with very meaningful differences in size even though evidence is not strong against the null hypothesis.
 It is critical to always try to estimate and discuss the size of the differences, whether a large or small p-value is encountered.

 \indent There are some other related issues to consider in working with p-values that help to illustrate some of the issues with how p-values and "statistical significance" are used in practice.
 In many studies, researchers have a suite of outcome variables that they measure on their subjects.
 For example, in an agricultural experiment they might measure the yield of the crops, the protein concentration, the digestibility, and other characteristics of the crops.
 In various "omics" fields such as genomics, proteomics, and metabolomics, responses for each subject on hundreds, thousands, or even millions of variables are considered and a p-value may be generated for each of those variables.
 In education, researchers might be interested in impacts on grades (as in the previous discussion) but we could also be interested in reading comprehension, student interest in the subject, and the amount of time spent studying, each as response variables in their own right.
 In each of these situations it means that we are considering not just one null hypothesis and assessing evidence against it, but are doing it many times, from just a few to millions of repetitions.
 There are two aspects of this process and implications for research to explore further: the impacts on scientific research of focusing solely on "statistically significant" results and the impacts of considering more than one hypothesis test in the same study.